 - Credits: 60

 The course describes the role of the host immune response to several human pathogens; the evasion mechanisms employed by these organisms to aid their survival; and how infections are diagnosed and controlled by vaccination and chemotherapy.

 Normally, 6 hours of lectures per week (usually Mon/Tue/Wed), laboratory work (usually Thu all day and Fri mornings), tutorials as organised.

 The course will be assessed by a 3-hour examination (worth 70%) and in-course assessment (worth 30%).

-The in-course assessment comprises 6 assessments accumulating 30% overall: 2 tutorial essays (5% each), 1 lab report (7.5%), an oral presentation (4%) of a poster (3.5%) based on an extended piece of laboratory work, and a class test of SAQs (5%).
+The in-course assessment comprises 6 assessments accumulating 30% overall: 2 tutorial essays (5% each), 1 lab report (7.5%), poster presentation (7.5%) based on an extended piece of laboratory work, and a class test of SAQs (5%).

 Main Assessment In: April/May

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.